Introduction: The Most Important Thing

 Oregon Time Limits

-Generally, Oregon requires that you have your injury claim settled by negotiation or filed in court within two years of the date of your injury.
+Generally, Oregon requires your injury claim be resolved by settlement or filed in court within two years of the date of your injury.
 When we meet with new clients, we talk about the time limits involved in their claim.
 This the most important information we provide, because if that time limit runs, there is no claim.
-Sometimes, people may not realize that they actually have a claim until several months, or even years after the careless or negligent act.
-In these kinds of cases, the time limit will begin to run once the injured person discovers that they actually have a claim.
-This is often referred to as the "discovery rule."
+Sometimes, people may not realize that they actually have a claim until months or years after the careless or negligent act.
+In these cases, the time limit begins to run when the injured person discovers they have a potential claim.
+This "discovery rule" does not apply to all claims.

 Some cases have more than one time limit.
-For example, if you are making a claim against a state or local agency in Oregon, then you must give a tort claim notice under the Oregon Tort Claims Act.
-The notice must specify the time, place and circumstances surrounding the claim.
-The theory is that quick notice to the government agency allows it to investigate the claim, and resolve it if necessary.
-You still may be able to pursue a claim against the government agency if you can prove that the agency was aware of the fact that a claim was being made before the tort claim notice limit expires.
+If you are making a claim against a state or local government agency in Oregon, you must provide a tort claim notice under the Oregon Tort Claims Act.
+This written notice must specify the time, place and circumstances surrounding the claim.
+The theory is that quick notice to the government agency allows it to investigate the claim and resolve it if necessary.
+You still may still be able to pursue a claim against the government agency if you can prove that the agency was aware of the claim within the applicable time limit, or you filed suit within that same time limit.
 However, it is always best to make sure you put your claim in writing to avoid problems.
 Lawyers call this time limit "jurisdictional."
 That means that you must prove you filed the notice, because if you do not, the court will dismiss your case.

-In Oregon, the time limit for submitting a notice of tort claim is 180 days from the date of your injury.
-In a wrongful death claim, the time limit is one year from the date of injury.
-These time limits may be extended by the discovery rule, which we discussed above, or if the injured party as a child.
+In Oregon, the time limit for submitting a notice of tort claim is 180 days from the date of your injury for injury claims.
+In a wrongful death claim, the time limit is one year from the date of wrongful death.
+These time limits may be extended by the discovery rule or if the injured party as a child.

 Some claims involving injury have a shorter time limit.
-For example, there are statutes that allow claims against landlords, and unlawful trade practice claims against business owners.
-These claims have a shorter time limit.
+For example, statutes that allow claims against landlords and unlawful trade practice claims against business owners have a shorter time limit.

 Time limits differ from state to state.
-Washington State has its own set of rules governing time limits.
+Washington State has its own statutes that govern time limits.
 Generally, for a negligence claim, you must have your case resolved by settlement or filed in the appropriate court within three years from the date of the injury.

 Washington also has its own tort claims act that sets out time limits and requirements for submission of a notice of tort claim.
 Generally, you have more time in Washington to make a tort claim against a government agency.
-However, you have to submit a lot more documentation than what is required in in Oregon.
+However, you must submit much more documentation than what is required in in Oregon.
 Washington also has its own agency dedicated to processing claims against the state government.

 Getting an Extension on Time Limits